Jakubeeee/shop-wholesale-integration/README.md

-# shop-wholesale-integration
+# online-shop-integration
-A spring application used for updating the quantity of products in online shop using wholesale's data
+A spring application used for integrating the state of data between online shop platforms.

-This application works for online shops created on Shoper platform that cooperate with a wholesale.
-In order to use it, you have to make an admin account in your shoper administration panel with appropriate privileges.
-Then you need to add your username and password in resources/application.properties file.
-After some modifications you can make it work for other platforms as well.

 Used technologies:
 - java 10